bikeindex/bike_index/app/views/documentation/api_v2/_info_header.markdown

 If you have questions contact [seth@bikeindex.org](mailto:seth@bikeindex.org").

+*This documentation isn't tested or supported in IE.*

 ##Introduction <a id="ref_introduction">

 The Bike Index API is organized around REST.
 Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
 JSON will be returned in all responses from the API, including errors.

+###CORS <a id="ref_cors">

-The Bike Index API supports Cross-Origin Resource Sharing (CORS).
+Every endpoint on the Bike Index API supports Cross-Origin Resource Sharing (CORS).

 The CORS spec allows web applications to make cross domain AJAX calls without using workarounds such as JSONP.

-For more information about CORS, read [this article][http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/], or [the spec](http://www.w3.org/TR/access-control/#simple-cross-origin-request-and-actual-r").
+For more information about CORS, read [this article](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/), or [the spec](http://www.w3.org/TR/access-control/#simple-cross-origin-request-and-actual-r").

-This documentation is interactive to help you figure out how to use the API.
-It isn't tested or supported in IE.

 ###The word "bike" <a id="ref_the_word_bike">